swcarpentry/python-novice-gapminder/setup.md

 2. Download the Python 3 installer for OS X.

-3. Install Python 3 using all of the defaults for installation.
+3. Install Python 3 following instructions.
+Note: Be sure to click "change install location", and select "Install only for me", which will install the software under home directory.
+Otherwise, the standard installation will install the software under your root directory and create problems in the long run.

 ### Linux